I'm a member

 Oscillatory devices are designed to move mucus and clear airways; the oscillatory component can be intra- or extra-thoracic.
 Some of the devices require the active participation of the patient.
 These include oscillating positive expiratory pressure devices, such as FLUTTER and Acapella, in which the patient exhales multiple times through a device.
 The FLUTTER device is a small pipe-shaped, easily portable hand-held device, with a mouthpiece at one end.
 It contains a high-density stainless steel ball that rests in a plastic circular cone.
 During exhalation, the steel ball moves up and down, creating oscillations in expiratory pressure and airflow.
 When the oscillation frequency approximates the resonance frequency of the pulmonary system, vibration of the airways occurs, resulting in loosening of mucus.
 The Acapella device is similar in concept but uses a counterweighted plug and magnet to create air flow oscillation.

-The Percussionaire device delivers intrapulmonary percussive ventilation (IPV).
+The Percussionaire device delivers intrapulmonary percussive ventilation (IPV) and is another type of passive oscillatory device.
 This device combines internal thoracic percussion through rapid minibursts of inhaled air and continuous therapeutic aerosol delivered through a nebulizer.
-IPV can be self-administered by patients, who breathe through the mouthpiece, then cough to clear the loosened secretions.

 All of the above techniques can be used as alternatives to daily percussion and postural drainage (P/PD), also known as chest physical therapy or chest physiotherapy, in patients with cystic fibrosis.
 P/PD needs to be administered by a physical therapist or another trained adult in the home, typically a parent if the patient is a child.
 The necessity for regular therapy can be particularly burdensome for adolescents or adults who wish to lead independent lifestyles.
 Oscillatory devices can also potentially be used by patients with other respiratory disorders to promote bronchial secretion drainage and clearance, such as diffuse bronchiectasis and chronic obstructive pulmonary disorder (COPD).